bimobirra/bimobirra/README.md

 - 🔭 I’m currently working on a personal project combining Spring Boot and Vue.js.
 - 🌱 I’m deepening my knowledge in microservices architecture and cloud deployment.
 - 👯 I’m looking to collaborate on open-source projects related to Java or Python.
-- 📫 How to reach me: [Alamat Email Kamu]
+- 📫 How to reach me: bimobirra42@gmail.com
 - 💼 I'm actively seeking a remote **Software Engineer Internship** opportunity.

 ---